The Confident Eater

 Strategies for weight gain for fussy eaters

 Taking pressure off is usually more effective in the long run.
-I was speaking to a mum whose daughter was losing weight and had been told to increase her calories.
-She started out by sitting with her and making sure she ate a certain amount of everything served and then moved to “you can’t do this, until you’ve eaten that”.
+A mum whose daughter was losing weight had been instructed to increase her calories.
+Mum

 My fussy eater is not putting on weight, what can I do?, Judith Yeabsley|Fussy Eating NZ, schedule, #putonweightforfussyeaters, #putonweightforpickyeaters, #helpaddingfoodsfussyeating, #helpfortoddlerfussyeaters, #helpfortoddlerpickyeaters, #helpaddingfoodforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters

 2. Schedule meals – having set meals is usually better for increasing appetite than feeding ad hoc or on-demand.
 I know this may seem counter intuitive.
-If we’re trying to help a child eat more, then surely feeding them when they are hungry makes sense?
+If you’re trying to help a child eat more, then surely feeding them when they are hungry makes sense?

 It makes total sense on the surface, but what tends to happen is that a child is either filling up on less nutrient dense snacks than they would eat at meals – and therefore not putting on the weight we’d like.

-Or they are ‘topping up’, which is when they’re eating a handful of this and a handful of that and never getting full, but not feeling super hungry either.
+Or they are ‘topping up’, which is when they’re eating a handful of this and a handful of that and never getting full but not feeling super hungry either.
 Doing this often means meals and therefore high calorie foods don’t get eaten.

 Even if a child is on a limited diet, there are many calorie dense foods that feature on fussy eater menus.